A Guide to Understanding Structured and Unstructured Data for Data Strategies

 What is semi-structured data?

-Semi-structured data falls between structured and unstructured data, combining elements of both.
-It has some organizational properties but doesn't conform to the rigid structure of a relational database.
+Semi-structured data is information that contains some organizational properties but doesn't conform to the rigid structure of a relational database.
 This data type contains tags or markers to separate semantic elements and enforce hierarchies of records and fields within the data.

 Common examples include XML, JSON, and CSV files.
 These formats have a flexible structure that allows for data variations while maintaining some level of organization.
 For instance, a JSON file storing customer information might have standard fields like name and email.
 Still, it can easily accommodate additional fields for some customers without changing the entire dataset.